MosRos/Clean-Architecture-MVVM/README.md

 ### Features
 * Kotlin
-* Clean Architecture: Keep In mind, clean architecture starts from domain layer by implementing business logic(data models and abstract repository interfaces). so domain layer says to data layer what is should do and also domain layer provides proper data for UI layer.
+* Clean Architecture: Keep In mind, clean architecture starts from domain layer by implementing business logic(data models and abstract repository interfaces). so domain layer says to data layer what it should do and also domain layer provides proper data for UI layer.
 * Repository Pattern: This pattern act on data layer.
 Repository Pattern Wraps around those data that provide by "BOTH network and Database".
 If your data provides only by network or only by database you can omit repository and do relavant tasks in UseCase.
 * MVVM Design Pattern: this design act on Presentation layer.
 * Data Binding: Databinding is in favor of MVVM design pattern and its principal that UI should only show data.